Disney World In July (2025)

 The big event at Walt Disney World in July is July 4th (American Independence Day).
 Because a significant portion of Americans have July 4th (or a nearby weekday, if it’s a weekend) off of work, and because most American students are not in school for the summer, July 4th is one of the busiest times at Walt Disney World.

-With July 4 on a Thursday in 2024, you should prepare for high crowds from Thursday July 4 through Monday July 8, but hope that the middle-of-the-week holiday winds up drawing fewer people than usual.
-You should prepare for the parks to potentially hit capacity some dates, particularly July 4.
-While 2023 was pretty slow, you never know how a holiday weekend will shape up.
+With July 4 on a Friday in 2024, you should prepare for high crowds from Thursday July 3 through Monday July 9.
+While 2023 and 2024 were pretty slow, you never know how a holiday weekend will shape up.
+(Update: July 4 week in 2024 was also slow.)

 There’s no secret way to “beat” July 4 crowds.
 All you can do is remember the fundamentals, do your best, and accept that it’s crowded.
 The fundamentals include: arrive early for rope drop (and come with a plan), prepare to spend some money on Lightning Lanes, and know the other ways to get on Disney World rides.